-We have played a leading role in European Commission research projects into the use of social media in emergencies.
+We have played a leading role in European research projects into the use of social media in emergencies.

 In 2015 we completed the iSAR+ project, which developed a software tool and a set of guidelines for the use of social media which emergency services and citizens can use in crisis situations.
 The €4 million project began in February 2013 and involved sixteen partners from nine different countries.

 Our expertise in using social media in emergency and crisis situations was a key part of the project, and we benefited from access to the latest research and international experts in this important area.